Alis Wen

 Alis ferch Gruffudd ab Ieuan ap Llywelyn Fychan or Alis Wen ("Alice the White"; c.
 1520–?) was a 16th-century poet who wrote in Welsh.
 She wrote several englynion on matters of her personal and family life, and a cywydd aimed at reconciling two men.

-Biography
+Early life

-She was the daughter of the "gentleman poet" Gruffudd ab Ieuan ap Llywelyn Fychan (c.
-1485–1553) of Llannerch and his first wife Sioned ferch Rhisiart ab Hywel of Mostyn (died 1540).
+Alis was the daughter of the "gentleman poet" Gruffudd ab Ieuan ap Llywelyn Fychan (c.
+1485–1553) of Llannerch (today's Denbighshire in North Wales) and his first wife Sioned (Janet) ferch Rhisiart ab Hywel of Mostyn (died 1540).
 Her two sisters, Catrin and Gwen, were also poets.

+Bardic poetry

-Alis composed a series of englynion discussing the kind of husband which she wished to marry and commenting on her father's second marriage in old age, and a cywydd to reconcile Dafydd Llwyd Llydan and Grigor y Moch.
+Alis Wen composed a series of englynion (short poems) discussing the kind of husband which she wished to marry and commenting on her father's second marriage in old age to Alice Owen, daughter of John Owen of Llansantffraid.
+Alis also wrote a cywydd (a series of seven-syllable lines in rhyming couplets, with all lines written in cynghanedd) to in an attempt to reconcile Dafydd Llwyd Llydan and Grigor y Moch.